-A refund of the registration and tuition fee is made only to students withdrawing from school.
-In no case shall a refund of the tuition fee be made for dropped courses or for transfers to courses carrying a lesser number of credit hours, i.e., there shall be no refund of the tuition and registration fee if the student remains enrolled in school.
+A refund of the tuition is made only to students withdrawing from school.
+In no case shall a refund of the tuition fee be made for dropped courses or for transfers to courses carrying a lesser number of credit hours, i.e., there shall be no refund of the tuition if the student remains enrolled in school.
 If the withdrawal is official and falls within the following time limit, a student will, upon presentation of his registration receipt at the Business Office showing payment of fees, receive a percentage refund as follows:

-Before or during first week of class work 70%
+Before or during first week

-or class will a 700
+of class work

 During second week of class work 60%

 During third week of class work 40%

-During fourth week of class work 20%
+During fourth week of class work

-During 5th week & thereafter No Rej fund
+During 5th week & thereafter No Refund

-In no case shall the total refund exceed 70% of the registration and tuition fee.
+In no case shall the total refund exceed 70% of the tuition.